sttp-book/sttp-book/chapters/intelligent-testing/mutation-testing.md

 4. Assignment Operator Replacement (`=`, `+=`, `-=`, `/=`)
 5. Scalar Variable Replacement

 Provide an upper-bound estimate for the number of possible mutants of the method above.
 Assume that our tool replaces every instance of an operator/variable independently.
-Additionally, keep in mind that replacing an operator/variable by itself does not produce mutants.
-For example, for `b < a` you can consider 5 out of 6 possible mutations.

 {% hint style='working' %}
 We need to develop more exercises for this chapter